gajus/drill/README.md

 # Drill

 [Mandrill API](https://mandrillapp.com/api/docs/) interface with no bells and whistles.
 Drill Client implementation makes no assumptions about the underlying API schema or required parameters.
-Therefore it is not an abstraction that will prevent your code braking when Mandrill API changes.
+Therefore, it is not an abstraction that will prevent your code from braking if/when Mandrill API changes.
 It is marely used to interfact with the API endpoint and handle errors.

 The only provided method is `api`